-Human Anatomy and Physiology II is designed to provide an anatomical and physiological foundation for students pursuing careers in the allied health fields.
-Human Anatomy and Physiology, as the name implies, is the study of the human body: how it is put together and how the various parts work together.
+Human Anatomy and Physiology II is considered a "gateway course," and is designed to provide an anatomical and physiological foundation for further coursework for students pursuing careers in the allied health fields.
+We will explore the human body, how it is put together, and how the various parts work together.
 This course is a continuation of Human Anatomy and Physiology I, and will proceed on a system-by-system basis.

-The course will commence with a three-week study of the cardiovascular system, followed by an in-depth view of the lymphatic system and aspects of the immune system.
-Following this, the other organ systems to be examined are the digestive, urinary, and reproductive systems.
-Other subjects of particular relevance may be discussed at appropriate points in the lecture sequence.
+The course will begin with a study of the cardiovascular system, followed by an in-depth look at the immune and respiratory systems.
+Other organ systems, such as the digestive, urinary, and reproductive systems, will also be examined.
+Other subjects of particular relevance will be discussed at appropriate points in the lecture sequence.

-The course's laboratory component is designed to give the students a "hands-on" appreciation of the anatomical considerations discussed in the lecture and to familiarize the student with some of the more basic physiological concerns related to gross anatomy.
-This course component will be delivered online using online and video resources.
+The course's laboratory component is designed to give the students a "hands-on" appreciation of the anatomical considerations discussed in the lecture and to familiarize them with some of the more basic physiological concerns related to gross anatomy.
+All course components (Lectures and Labs) will be delivered online using online and video resources.